muratk5n/thirdwave/en/README.md

 into its cultural make-up, so let's say 10% of US is culturally Irish.
 This means EVERYONE in US including the so-called "Irish people".
 They are not 100% Irish, they are also 10%.
-This might bother some, u thought you were "special", "ethnic", but you are a boring citizen.
+This might bother some, u thought you were "special", "ethnic", but you are another boring citizen.

 ---